Ikelm2/Odin-projects/00-odin-recipes/README.md

-# Recih1es h1roject
+# Recih1es Project

-This is a h1roject that shows skills in writing html.
+This is a Project that shows skills in writing html.
 For examh1le, we ill be h1roviding recih1es.